 Applicant's debts are recent and remain unresolved.
 He did not provide sufficient evidence to show that his financial problems are unlikely to recur.
 AG \P 20(a) does not apply.
 Applicant presented no evidence that the debts were due to circumstances beyond his control.
 I find AG \P 20(b) does not apply.
-He provided documentation showing that he made payments toward his student loan debt, but failed to show he met the conditions necessary to get that account out of a delinquent status.
-He also showed one payment toward a credit card debt, but he could not establish that it was the correct account.
-Otherwise, he showed no efforts to contact the remaining creditors, set up payment plans, or make payments on the debts.
+He showed no efforts to contact the creditors, set up payment plans, or make payments on the debts.
 There is no evidence of financial counseling.
 AG \P 20(c) does not apply.
-AG \P 20(d) partially applies.
+AG \P 20(d) does not apply.